 - Look over the lentils to check for pebbles, rinse, put in large stockpot with an ample amount of water (so the water is more than twice as high in the pot as the level of the lentils).

 - When you add the vegetables, also add the tomato sauce and all the other above ingredients.
-You can use leftover pasta sauce for the tomato sauce.
-If you are going to add dried herbs like parsley, oregano, or basil (optional), add a teaspoon or two now with the other ingredients.
+If you are going to add dried herbs like parsley, oregano, or basil, add a teaspoon or two now with the other ingredients.
 If you are going to use fresh herbs, wait until about 15 minutes before serving.

 - Just before serving, taste and adjust seasoning.

-- Garnish with chopped scallions, chives, or parsley if you like.
+- Garnish with chopped scallions, chives, or parsley.